appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
-1. The submitted documentation describes an appropriate access control policy for server-side secrets
+1. The submitted documentation shall describe an appropriate access control policy for server-side secrets
-2. The submitted documentation describes a cryptographically secure approach for secrets storage
+2. The submitted documentation shall describe a cryptographically secure approach for secrets storage
-3. The submitted documentation describes how access to secrets is logged or monitored
+3. The submitted documentation shall describe how access to secrets is logged or monitored

 ---